zhenngbolun/Learnbale_Bandpass_Filter/README.md

 If you find this work is helpful, please cite:

+@article{zheng2021learn,
+  title={Learning Frequency Domain Priors for Image Demoireing}, author = {Bolun, Zheng and Shanxin, Yuan and Chenggang, Yan and Xiang, Tian and Jiyong, Zhang and Yaoqi, Sun and Lin, Liu and Ales, Leonardis and Gregory, Slabaugh}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2021}
+}

 @inProceedings{zheng2020,
 author={B. Zheng and S. Yuan and G. Slabaugh and A. Leonardis},
 booktitle={IEEE Conference on Computer Vision and Pattern Recongnition},